Mr N White

 The scheme of work includes e-lesson links and videos for each topic in order to support students in their learning.

 Regular topic tests allow the department to monitor progress and give students a clear idea of their areas of difficulty.
 The follow-up lesson allows them to work on these areas and resolve doubts before moving onto the next topic.

 UKMT past paper questions are available to all teachers to stretch their students.
 These can be used for homework or classwork.
 Investigational material is also available for classes that manage to get ahead of the normal taught material.
 These longer activities encourage problem-solving skills and lead students to think beyond the confines of the school curriculum.

 The fun of figuring it out: Mr White's film, featuring a star cast of Lego figures, illustrates how maths can be fun.
-And did you know research shows looking at panda photos before doing maths can reduce anxiety by up to 18 per cent - just one of the fascinating facts you'll learn from the www.mathspanda site for RGS students.
-Click on the play button below to discover more:
+Click on the image to see more:

 First form – pupils are taught in non-streamed tutor groups.

 Second form – pupils are set according to the end of first form exam results, teacher judgement and the department’s database.
 There are 5 sets which are named alpha1, alpha2, middle1, middle2 and middle3.
 Alpha1and alpha2 are parallel sets and so are middle1 and middle2.
 Middle3 is a smaller set aimed at providing additional support and its name reflects the fact that if a student in middle3 were in another school, they would probably be in a middle set.
 The same scheme of work is followed by all sets, but the alpha sets work with greater pace and depth.

 Numeracy skills are supported by matching certain pupils in first and second form with an A level student and having regular weekly meetings that focus on areas of difficulty.
 This has proved to be a very successful and enjoyable initiative for all involved.